Who is Dags anyway???

 |Travelling||I'm not much of an avid traveller though I

-have been on two cruises in recent years, one to New
+have been on three cruises in recent years, two to New

 Zealand the other to the South Pacific.

-A funny moment on the roof of our hotel
+A funny moment on the roof of our hotel, ya gotta love a bit of US patriotism

 I'm couching down because behind me is a sheer cliff.
 Needless to say I only stayed here for a couple of seconds, just long enough for the pic to be taken